Neo-Oli/contact/README.md

 Syntax:
     contact [COMMAND] [NAME] [PROPERTY]
     Commands:
     add: Add new contact
     edit: Edit existing contact
     delete: Delete contact
     get: Get property of contact (default)
+    git: Interact with the git repositry directly
+        Example: `contact git status`
+        To enable the git repository features of contact you need to run:
+            `contact git init`
+        If you already have contacts you need to manually commit them:
+            `contact git add --all;contact git commit -m "Commit all existing contacts"`
     help: Show this message
     mutt-aliases: Export as mutt aliases.
     rename-all: Rename all files to the correct name
 ```

 ## Database